nfdi4plants/nfdi4plants.github.io/src/content/support/hero.md

 ---
 title: We are here to help
+titleColor: black
 subtitle: Contact us via our helpdesk, learn more about research data management, browse our manuals and teaching materials or join our trainings.
-bgColor: mint-50
+bgColor: lightgray
-headerColor: mint-800
+headerColor: lightblue-700
 textColor: black
-emphasisColor: lightblue-600
+emphasisColor: lightblue
-image: /src/assets/images/v2/service/service.png
+image:
-textPosition: top
+textPosition: text-only
 ---

 ## [Helpdesk](#helpdesk)